• Skip to primary navigation

 How To Make Drunken Beans

+Sauté bacon and veggies.
 To start the party, sauté bacon, chopped onions, jalapeño peppers, and garlic in a Dutch oven until the bacon is cooked and the veggies are softened.

-Deglaze the pan with a bottle of dark Mexican beer.
-I like to use Modela Negra.
+Add beans and sauce.
 Now it’s time for your beans to party.
 Dump the pinto beans in the pan, along with broth, molasses, brown sugar, and seasonings.
 The beans will absorb the beer and the broth, and get soft.

-Let them simmer for at least a couple of hours, stirring occasionally to make sure they aren’t sticking.
+Cook.
+Let the drunken beans simmer for at least a couple of hours, stirring occasionally to make sure they aren’t sticking.
 Check the beans to make sure they’re not drying out.
 If you need to, add more broth.
 Remember, it’s all about the juice.

+Serve.
 When the beans are tender and you’re ready to serve them, stir in some fresh lime juice and chopped cilantro.
 DO NOT skip the lime juice.
 It adds just the right note of tanginess.
 You may even want to add more!
 I like to serve them with tortilla chips and homemade pico de gallo.

 Serve drunken beans in a bowl with a spoon so everyone can scoop up all that yummy juiciness.